saniagupta303/Netflix-Clone/README.md

 # Netflix-Clone
-1.The Netflix Clone project is a web application developed by using HTML(Hypertext Markup Language) and CSS(Cascading Stylesheet) aiming to replicate the UI(User Interface) and some features of the popular streaming service on Netflix.
+1.The Netflix Clone project is a web application developed by using HTML(Hypertext Markup Language) and CSS(Cascading Stylesheet) aiming to replicate the UI(User Interface) and some features of the popular streaming services on Netflix.

 2.This project is implemented by using a combination of two fundamental web technologies i.e., HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets).